chinuambajekwe/Eshop-Cohort-Analysis/README.md

 In contrast, the April 2011 cohort had the lowest retention rate, with only 8% of customers returning to buy from the brand six months after their initial acquisition.

+# Recommendation
-**Recommendation:** The business team should investigate the marketing strategies used in December 2010, as they contributed to strong customer loyalty, and consider replicating or adjusting those efforts to improve future retention rates.
+The business team should investigate the marketing strategies used in December 2010, as they contributed to strong customer loyalty, and consider replicating or adjusting those efforts to improve future retention rates.

 Similarly, it’s essential to examine what tactics led to the low retention in April 2011, so the team can avoid those pitfalls